, , , , , ,

 Castaway on this Island?
 Yes, please.

-As Mr Suit bounds back, I realise I need to get myself out of here with a little white lie.
+As Mr Suit springs back, I realise I need to get myself out of here with a little white lie.

 “I’m a travel writer here to visit the resort,” I blurt, surprising even myself.
 I glance down at my bright blue palm tree-covered swim shorts as he scans my left hand, clutching a snorkel and towel.
-Just for a beat, I think he is going to arrest me there and then.
+Just for a beat, I think he will arrest me there and then.

 Somehow, Mr Suit seems to fight back the urge to ask all the sensible questions.
 But how did you get here?
 Why do you have fins rather than a pen?
 Or even, why are you lying to me?

-Instead, he gives a genuine grin and a firm nod.
+Instead, he gives a genuine grin, a firm nod and every ounce of that famed Fijian hospitality.
 “Well, I better give you the grand tour then.”

 Just a beautiful Bure bedroom that I absolutely had no place being in.